 This rule is perfect for combating digital eye strain.
 Every 20 minutes, look away from your screen and focus on an object 20 feet away for at least 20 seconds.
 This exercise not only relaxes your eyes but also improves your ability to shift focus between near and distant objects.

-7. Pencil Push-Ups
+7. Pencil Push-Ups (Doctor-Prescribed for Convergence)

 8. Zooming